 Vitamins are organic compounds that contain carbon and hydrogen and perhaps nitrogen, oxygen, phosphorus, sulfur, or other elements.
-The main function THINK About It of vitamins is to help regulate many body processes such as energy production, blood clotting, and calcium balance.
+The main function of vitamins is to help regulate many body processes such as energy production, blood clotting, and calcium balance.
 Vitamins help to keep organs and tissues functioning and healthy.
 Because vitamins have such diverse functions, a lack of a particular vitamin can have widespread effects.
 Although the body does not break down vitamins to yield energy, vitamins have vital roles in the extraction of energy from carbohydrate, fat, and protein.

-Each of the 13 vitamins belongs in one of two groups: fat-soluble or water-soluble.
+Each of the 13 vitamins belong to one of two groups: fat-soluble or water-soluble.
 The four fat-soluble vitamins-A, D, E, and K-have very diverse roles.
-What they have in common is the way they are absorbed and transported in the body and the fact that they are more likely to be stored in larger quantities than the water-soluble vitamins are.
-The water-soluble vitamins include vitamin C and eight B vitamins: thiamin (B_1) , riboflavin (B_2) , niacin (B_3) , pyridoxine (B_6) , cobalamin (B{12}) , folate, pantothenic acid, and biotin.
+What they have in common is the way they are absorbed and transported in the body and the fact that they are more likely to be stored in larger quantities than the water-soluble vitamins.
+The water-soluble vitamins include vitamin C and eight B vitamins: thiamin, ribo-flavin, niacin, pyridoxine (B6), cobalamin (B12), folate, pantothenic acid, and biotin.
 Most of the B vitamins are involved in some way with the pathways for energy metabolism.

 Vitamins are found in a wide variety of foods, not just fruits and vegetables-although these are important sources-but also meats, grains, legumes, dairy products, and even fats.
 Choosing a well-balanced diet usually makes vitamin supplements unnecessary.
-In fact, when taken in large doses, vitamin supplements (especially those containing vitamins A, D, B_6 , or niacin) can be harmful.
+In fact, when taken in large doses, vitamin supplements (especially those containing vitamins A, D, B6, or niacin) can be harmful.